No Room Rent Capping | No Medical Check-up up to 55yrs | Tax Benefit up to Rs.75,000 | Buy Health Insurance starting @ ₹160 pm Check Plans

 Tofu is made from condensed soy milk.

-Yes, definitely.
-This is because tofu is not made from regular milk.
-It is derived from soy milk instead.
+Yes.
+This is because tofu is not made from regular milk and is rather derived from soy milk instead.

-As long as you eat tofu within the recommended limits, you can definitely eat it everyday.
+As long as you eat tofu within the recommended amounts, you can consume it everyday.

 The calories in 1 cup of tofu (100 grams) come up to 83.5.